ginosega/fishing/pwa/gear-content/setup-spincasting.md

 ## Quick test after maintenance
 After reassembly:
-1. Press the button.
+1. Press the button
-2. Release the button and turn the handle.
+2. Release the button and turn the handle
-3. Confirm the pickup pins engage.
+3. Confirm the pickup pins engage
-4. Pull line against the drag.
+4. Pull line against the drag
-5. Cast a practice weight or lure in the yard.
+5. Cast a practice weight or lure in the yard
-6. Make sure line comes out smoothly and retrieves evenly.
+6. Make sure line comes out smoothly and retrieves evenly